juan17castillo/JS-Course/light-dark-mode/README.md

 This short project uses variables in CSS.
 From JS, the color modification is made with respect to the toggle to switch between dark and light mode.
+Saves the current theme state to the user's local storage.
 The color palette has been set to have good contrast and smooth gliding